OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ```

 This generates a little JavaScript in `__handlers__/libc.so/open.js`, which Frida injects into the process.
 The script traces all calls to the `open` function in `libc.so`.
 You can modify the generated script according to your needs with Frida [JavaScript API](https://www.frida.re/docs/javascript-api/).

+Unfortunately tracing high-level methods of Java classes is not yet supported (but might be [in the future](https://github.com/frida/frida-python/issues/70 "Support for tracing high-level methods of Java Classes via patterns")).

 ###### Frida CLI and the Java API